Occupational Therapy Program

 - Sequential implementation of simulated and authentic clinical experiences across the curriculum.

-- Occupation-focused coursework and fieldwork experiences designed to facilitate critical and ethical reasoning.
+- Occupation-focused coursework and fieldwork experiences designed to facilitate critical and ethical reasoning, and

 - Opportunities for both individual and group work to develop leadership, team-building, and professional skills, behaviors and attitudes.